 Panama is found in the Central America regions, between Colombia on the East and Costa Rica to the West.
-To the South lies the Pacific Ocean and to the North the Caribbean.
-The capitol, Panama City is a modern and thriving metropolis.
+To the south lies the Pacific Ocean and to the North the Caribbean.
+The capital, Panama City is a modern and thriving metropolis.

 On this occasion, I am writing this from the region formerly known as “San Blas” but now called “The Guna-Yala Comarca”.
 It is found on the northeastern side of my beloved country of Panama, as well as the most westerly side of Colombia.

 The Caribbean is a gem of a sea and one of the most romantic destinations on Earth, this is where the Guna Yala people are found.

 It has been a long time since I have been in this beautiful archipelago.
 The last time I was here there were none but a handful of places you could stay on the whole of the 365 individual islands.
 Today that has changed a lot and the choices are plentiful and varied.

 Back then I was practically broke, and cheap accommodations were as below…

 It was pleasant to see that some shacks like this one are still available.